 “Letting go & staying in control” was the title of a module on Advanced Breath Management in the Voice Technique 101 class I took through Berklee Online.

-I decided to focus on learning about vocal technique when I started teaching singing at MAINZ about six years ago.
+I decided to focus on learning about vocal technique when I started teaching singing about seven years ago.
 It was driven by a need to put together a singing syllabus!

 I also had to get my voice in optimum shape so I could demonstrate and teach others the curriculum.

 There were a couple of things that really resonated with me on my journey to upskilling.

 Lesson one is that the more I know about singing the more I realise I’ve yet to learn!

 Letting go and staying in control was another big lesson.